The importance of near miss reporting in healthcare

 WHO defines a near miss as “an error that has the potential to cause an adverse event (patient harm) but fails to do so because of chance of or because it is intercepted”.

 Near misses are not limited to clinical incidents.
-They include non-clinical incidents, workplace safety and health related incidents, and IT and data breach incidents.
+In healthcare settings, they include non-clinical incidents, workplace safety and health related incidents, and IT and data breach incidents.

 Just like incident reporting, near miss reporting plays a crucial role in the patient safety management system.
 Studies conducted on patient safety have shown that the root causes of near misses and adverse events are similar.
 However, near misses are around 10 to 100 times more frequent than actual incidents.
 The large database on near misses provides valuation information for analysis to prevent incidents from occurring.